Michael-gat/Disciplinator-/README.md

 I need to define my schedule is all

 Could I add something that predicts my behaviour even if I fall off?
-I'm toying with the idea
+A nice idea